HairyDuck/WordWise/README.md

 - **Performance Optimization**: Optimize the performance of WordWise to ensure it runs smoothly even on webpages with a large amount of text.
 This could involve optimizing the word transformation algorithm, or implementing features like lazy loading.

+- **Linting**: Implement a linting system to ensure code quality and consistency.
+This will help us maintain a clean and readable codebase, making it easier for contributors to understand and work with the code.

+- **Localization**: Translate WordWise into multiple languages to make it accessible to non-English speakers.
+We would love to have community contributions for translations!

 ## 🤝 Contributing

 We welcome and encourage contributions from the community!
 If you have ideas, bug reports, or would like to contribute code to improve WordWise, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
 Your contributions can make a significant difference in the lives of dyslexic individuals by creating a more accessible browsing experience.